Nonlinear frequency conversion is controlled by vacuum fluctuations: Generalized model

-To understand the role of the quality factor, we show in Fig.~\ref{DOSCalc}(d-f) data for a high-$Q$ cavity with the same nonlinear polarization and mode volume as in Fig.~\ref{DOSCalc}(a-c).
-The LDOS is narrow and strongly pronounced: on resonance the LDOS is an order of magnitude larger, and off-resonance an order of magnitude lower than in Fig.~\ref{DOSCalc}(a), in agreement with the $Q$-related LDOS scaling above.
-The LDOS is thus dominated by the cavity resonance, while the role of the vacuum LDOS $\rho_v(\omega,z_c)$ is limited.
-Indeed, the frequency-converted spectrum in (Fig.~\ref{DOSCalc}(e)) is narrow, mostly within the cavity, as in Ref.\cite{tanabe.2009.prl}.
-The frequency-integrated conversion Fig.~\ref{DOSCalc}(f) is much smaller than for the low-$Q$ cavity (Fig.~\ref{DOSCalc}(c)), in agreement with the $1/Q$-scaling of our observations in Fig.~\ref{DOSMeas}.
-The LDOS is so narrow that it has little overlap with $P^{NL}$, which explains the low frequency-integrated conversion.
-In the time domain, this means that the resonance storage time $\tau_{c}$ is not matched to the duration of the pump pulse.
-Hence, ultrafast frequency conversion of light is optimal for a fast cavity storage time matched to the pulse duration ($\tau_{pu} \simeq \tau_{c}$), as opposed to prior statements on key feature (3) above.
+To elucidate the role of the quality factor $Q$, we show in Fig.~\ref{DOSCalc}(d-f) data for a high-$Q$ cavity with the same nonlinear polarization and mode volume as in Fig.~\ref{DOSCalc}(a-c).
+The LDOS is narrow and strongly pronounced: on resonance the LDOS is an order of magnitude larger, and off-resonance an order of magnitude lower than in Figure~\ref{DOSCalc}(a), in agreement with the $Q$-dependent LDOS scaling above.
+The LDOS is thus dominated by the cavity resonance, while the role of the vacuum LDOS $\rho_v(\omega,z_c)$ is reduced.
+Indeed, the frequency-converted spectrum in Figure~\ref{DOSCalc}(e) is narrow, mostly within the instantaneous cavity bandwidth, as reported in Ref.~\cite{tanabe.2009.prl}.
+In the time domain, this case means that the cavity storage time has become much longer than the pump pulse duration and hence the switching time $(\tau_{c} >> \tau_{pu})$.
+Spectrally, the LDOS has little overlap with $P^{NL}$, which results in a low frequency-integrated conversion.
+The frequency-integrated conversion Figure~\ref{DOSCalc}(f) is now much smaller than for the low-$Q$ cavity (see Figure~\ref{DOSCalc}(c)), in agreement with the $1/Q$-scaling of our observations in Figure~\ref{DOSMeasCalc}.

-To illuminate the role of the nonlinear polarization that is central in traditional nonlinear optics, we present in Fig.~\ref{DOSCalc}(g-i) results for a low-$Q$ microcavity (as in Fig.~\ref{DOSCalc}(a)), with a broad $P^{NL}$ (bandwidth $> \icm{400}$).
-In agreement with our analytic model, we find a broader internally generated spectrum (Fig.~\ref{DOSCalc}(h)) and external spectrum (Fig.~\ref{DOSCalc}(i)) compared to Fig.~\ref{DOSCalc}(b) and Fig.~\ref{DOSCalc}(c).
+To illuminate the role of the nonlinear polarization that is central in traditional nonlinear optics, we present in Figure~\ref{DOSCalc}(g-i) results for a low-$Q$ microcavity (as in Figure~\ref{DOSCalc}(a)), with a broad non-linear polarization $P^{NL}$ (bandwidth $> \icm{400}$).
+In agreement with our analytic model, we find a broader internally generated spectrum (Fig.~\ref{DOSCalc}(h)) and external spectrum (Fig.~\ref{DOSCalc}(i)) compared to Figures~\ref{DOSCalc}(b) and~\ref{DOSCalc}(c).
 Due to the fast switching times, the bandwidth of the nonlinear polarization is broader, thus red-shifted light extends beyond $\icm{7600}$, and blue depletion is observed below $\icm{8000}$.
-These results indicate that in the limiting case of a broadband LDOS typical of a homogeneous material, the output spectrum is determined by the nonlinear polarization, a situation typical for nonlinear optics in fibers.
+These results indicate that in the limiting case of a broadband LDOS typical of a homogeneous material, the output spectrum is determined by the nonlinear polarization, which matches the known situation in nonlinear optics in fibers and spatially homogeneous media.